stanleyhlng/fluxible/docs/faq.md

 ### Which should I use, `react-router` or `flux-router-component`?

 [react-router](https://github.com/rackt/react-router) has some features that flux-router-component does not have, like nested routes, component `willTransitionTo` hooks, and built-in re-directs.
 If you feel like you do not need them, then you will be fine with flux-router-component.
-We prefer the flux-like flow as you mentioned, so we use flux-router-component internally.
+We prefer the flux-like flow, so we use flux-router-component internally.

 ### In react-router, how do I get access to the Fluxible context from `willTransitionTo`?